ss220-space/byond-tracy/readme.md

 Note that the files generated cannot be loaded straight into tracy.
 You must use `replay.py` to load the `.utracy` file and stream "it over the network" (localhost) into `capture.exe` as part of Tracy.
 You can stream straight into `Tracy.exe`, but this is not advised due to performance overhead.

-The above script requires the `lz4` library.
-This can be installed with `python -m pip install lz4`.
+The above script requires the `lz4` library with the stream addon.
+The instructions for that are out of scope of this guide.

 A massive thanks to `mafemergency` for even making this possible.
 The below readme is adapted from the original repo (branch: `stream-to-file`) [https://github.com/mafemergency/byond-tracy/](https://github.com/mafemergency/byond-tracy/)